 Contains executable files and app config files (the Service Virtualization Server's configuration file), Spring configuration files, etc.

 ||Contains executable files and app config files for Service Virtualization Manager.|

 ||Contains Service Virtualization Server and Service Virtualization Manager logs.|

-Note: When RPM is removed, the configuration files in the bin and work directories will remain in the system.
+Note: When RPM is removed, the configuration files in the bin and work directories remain in the system.
 They are kept in case you re-install the product later or install a newer version.
-If you do not plan to reinstall the product, you may delete these directories.
+If you do not plan to reinstall the product, you can delete these directories.

 This section described how to uninstall the Service Virtualization server from a Linux machine.